08 Dec TOOWOOMBA CHARTER TOUR PROGRAMME

 Toowoomba with a population of 137,000 is Australia’s 16th biggest city.
 Founded in 1849 it sits on the eastern edge of the Darling Downs plateau at an altitude of 700m with summers of mild days and cool nights.

-Breakfast is included on-site at the Oak & Vine Café.
+Breakfast can be included on-site at the Oak & Vine Café.
 Lunches and dinners are extra.
 Rooms have modest kitchenettes with cutlery, crockery, fridge, sink and microwave.

-As this is an apartment hotel, we’ve opted for a rate without daily housekeeping to keep costs down.
+As this is an apartment hotel, they have a rate without daily housekeeping to keep costs down.
 It can be arranged for additional $30 per service.

 * Note that 2-bedroom apartments have one bathroom.